run-llama/llama_index/docs/how_to/integrations/vector_stores.md

 ## Using a Vector Store as an Index

-LlamaIndex also supports different vector stores as the storage backend for `GPTVectorStoreIndex`.
+LlamaIndex also supports different vector stores as the storage backend for `VectorStoreIndex`.

 - Chroma (`ChromaVectorStore`) [Installation](https://docs.trychroma.com/getting-started)
 - DeepLake (`DeepLakeVectorStore`) [Installation](https://docs.deeplake.ai/en/latest/Installation.html)